openhab/org.openhab.binding.zwave/doc/qubino/zmnhtd_0_0.md

 ### Parameter 111: Delay overpower off

 Delay overpower off
-Set value means number of second to power off relay (defined by parameters no. 110 and 112) before restart (30 - 32535) in seconds (s).
-Available configuration parameters (data type is 2 Bytes DEC):
+<p&gtSet value means number of second to power off relay (defined by parameters no. 110 and 112) before restart (30 - 32535) in seconds (s).
+Available configuration parameters (data type is 2 Bytes DEC): </p&gt
 Values in the range 0 to 32525 may be set.

 The manufacturer defined default value is ```30```.